DigiKlausur/Jupyter-Extensions/nbextensions/exam_extensions/Readme.md

 # Collection of extensions for exam mode

-## Form Elements
+## Extra Cells

-The form elements extension enables support to display multiple choice and single choice cells.
+The extra cells extension enables support to display multiple choice and single choice cells.
+This is already included in [our nbgrader version](https://github.com/DigiKlausur/nbgrader).

+This only needs to be installed if nbgrader is not installed on the server the student works on.

-To create a multiple choice or single choice cell, you can use [our nbgrader version](https://github.com/DigiKlausur/nbgrader) together with the ```create_assignment``` toolbar.
-This only works on markdown cells.
+To create a multiple choice or single choice cell, you can use out nbgrader version.

 ## Restricted Tree